-The target of evaluation is the Apple IOS 11 Safari web browser, and the associated TOE guidance documentation.
+The target of evaluation is the Apple iOS 12 Safari, and the associated TOE guidance documentation.

 Table 1 provides information needed to completely identify the product, including:

 - The Target of Evaluation (TOE): the fully qualified identifier of the product as evaluated. - The Security Target (ST), describing the security features, claims, and assurances of the product. - The conformance result of the evaluation. - The Protection Profile(s) to which the product is conformant. - The organizations and individuals participating in the evaluation.